 How and When to Take Creatine Supplements:

-If you are going to use creatine supplements, you can reduce the potential for experiencing creatine side effects by:
+If you are going to use oral creatine supplements, you can reduce the potential for experiencing creatine side effects by:

 - Making sure not to take too much at once.
 Avoid very high doses and always read directions for dosage/serving recommendations.

 - Spacing out servings throughout the day.
 If you use creatine more than once daily, make sure to divide doses (take one early in the day and one at least several hours or more later).
-If you’re consuming between 20–30 grams per day during the initial five to seven loading phase, try to divide this amount up in four to five equal doses for the best absorption.
+If you’re consuming between 20–30 grams of creatine daily during the initial five to seven loading phase, try to divide this amount up in four to five equal doses for the best absorption.
 Note that some people may experience mild restlessness if they use creatine too close to bedtime, so it might be best to have creatine earlier in the day.

 - Take creatine with meals, rather than on an empty stomach.